-"Field trip" means any trip away from the child care center.
-Field trips commence when staff and children leave the home's property, whether by vehicle or by walking.
+"Field trip" means any trip away from the home.
+Field trips commence when child care personnel and children leave the home's property, whether by vehicle or by walking.

-"Foster Grandparents" are directly supervised volunteers who participate in the federal program pursuant to 45 Code of Federal Regulations part 2552.
+"Foster Grandparents" are directly supervised volunteers who participate in the federal program pursuant to 45 Code of Federal Regulations Part 2552.
 Foster grandparents work with one or more children with special or exceptional needs in child care programs.

-"Full Time Employee" means one additional staff person at least 18 years of age, who is on the premises of a home operating as a large family child care home.
+"Full time employee" means one additional child care personnel at least 18 years of age, who is on the premises of a home operating as a large family child care home.